 In the Lifetime of the Buddha

 The decoy partridge was an earlier birth of Rahula, the Buddha’s son, who became a novice and never sought special attention because of his lineage.
-After listening to the Buddha preach, many monks and novices would just fall asleep on the floor of the sermon hall instead of going off to their quarters.
-The Buddha disapproved and made it an offence for novices to sleep in the same room as monks.
+After listening to the Buddha preach, many disciples and novices would just fall asleep on the floor of the sermon hall instead of going off to their quarters.
+The Buddha disapproved and made it a formal offense for novices to sleep in the same room as disciples.

-The next night the monks, out of fear of breaking the new rule, would not set up a bed for Rahula as they had always done previously, leaving him to go off and find a place to sleep on his own.
-Rahula was so diligent in following rules that rather than risk sleeping somewhere a monk might come into later in the night, he slept in the Buddha’s outhouse.
-The incident prompted the Buddha to change his mind and allow novices to stay in a monk’s quarters for up to two days when necessary.
+The next night the disciples, out of fear of breaking the new rule, would not set up a bed for Rahula as they had always done previously, leaving him to go off and find a place to sleep on his own.
+Rahula was so diligent in following rules that, rather than risk sleeping somewhere a disciple might come into later in the night, he slept in the Buddha’s outhouse.
+The incident prompted the Buddha to change his mind and allow novices to stay in a disciple’s quarters for up to two days when necessary.

-When the Buddha later heard some disciples discussing Rahula’s excellent behavior, he told them this story to let them know that Rahula had been as virtuous, fond of instruction, and patient of rebuke in the past as he was now.
+When the Buddha later heard some of his disciples discussing Rahula’s excellent behavior, he told them this story so they knew that Rahula had been as virtuous, fond of instruction, and accepting of rebuke in the past as he was now.